SwiftKickMobile/SwiftAutoLayout/README.md

    // Create a label
    let label = UILabel()
-   label.text = "SwiftLayout is neato!"
+   label.text = "SwiftAutoLayout is neato!"

    // Constrain its leading and centerY anchors to be equal to our view's respective anchors
    // Because label doesn't yet have a parent, it will become a child of our view